top of page

 Oh, my gosh.
 This is going to be such a good conversation.
 But first, share with us a little bit more about yourself.
 Who you are, what you do, and who you serve.

-Baily [00:00:59]:
+Baily Hancock [00:00:59]:

-I am Bailey Hancock.
+I am Baily Hancock.
 I am Archie and Penny's mom.
 They are preschoolers.
 I'm also a connection facilitator and strategist who teaches primarily female entrepreneurs how to build, nurture, and leverage relationships to achieve their goals and succeed together.
 And that can usually take the form of harnessing the power of community, connection and collaboration to increase impact, increase visibility and increase credibility.

 Amy [00:01:27]: